 Lenovo’s ThinkPad X1 Carbon has also undergone some relatively subtle design changes.
-It’s still rock-solid in hand, with a carbon material finish that provides a soft touch and with zero flex throughout the chassis.
+It’s still rock-solid in hand, with a carbon material finish that provides a soft touch with zero flex throughout the chassis.
 It’s also the usual black ThinkPad aesthetic that’s aggressively businesslike, with updated branding that’s subtler but still recognizable.
 Get the 4K display and you’ll enjoy a carbon fiber weave that adds some panache, but otherwise, this laptop is all ThinkPad.

 Both notebooks have iconic designs, and both sport build qualities that are worthy of their premium pricing.
 The ThinkPad gets some extra points, though, for fitting a 14-inch display into a chassis that’s nearly the same size and thickness as the MacBook Pro 13’s while being more than half a pound lighter.
-Ultimately though, this one’s going to come down to pure aesthetic taste because when it comes to the design essentials, they’re evenly matched.
+Ultimately, though, this one’s going to come down to pure aesthetic taste, because when it comes to the design essentials, they’re evenly matched.

 Apple’s MacBook Pro line is renowned for offering some of the best displays around.
-The MacBook Pro 13 is no different, offering a 13.3-inch display with 2,560 x 1,600 resolution (227 PPI) that’s extremely bright, has a wide color gamut with excellent accuracy, and strong contrast.
+The MacBook Pro 13 is no different, offering a 13.3-inch display with 2,560 x 1,600 resolution (227 ppi) that’s extremely bright, has a wide color gamut with excellent accuracy, and has strong contrast.
 It’s not a 4K display, but it’s sharp enough and makes a great platform for anyone who works with photos and video.

-While we like the sound of that HDR-enabled UHD display, given its promise of incredibly bright and dynamic colors, the MacBook Pro 13 out of the box offers a superior display that’s proven to be the best option for creative types.
+While we like the sound of that HDR-enabled UHD display given its promise of incredibly bright and dynamic colors, the MacBook Pro 13 out of the box offers a superior display that’s proven to be the best option for creative types.

 The MacBook Pro 13 was updated in May 2019, bringing quad-core 8th-generation processors and the Touch Bar to every 13-inch model.
-The ThinkPad X1 Carbon, though, has gained access to Intel’s 10th-gen Comet Lake CPUs, giving it the performance edge.
+The ThinkPad X1 Carbon, though, has gained access to Intel’s 10th-generation Comet Lake CPUs, giving it the performance edge.
 Both can speed through productivity tasks, but the ThinkPad will lead the way.

 Both manufacturers utilize very fast PCIe NVMe solid-state drives (SSDs) in their premium notebooks, and so they both enjoy speedy storage performance.
-The MacBook Pro’s storage space goes all the way up to 2TB while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.
+The MacBook Pro’s storage space goes all the way up to 2TB, while the ThinkPad tops out at 1TB, although opting for such a large drive as the one Apple offers will cost you a small fortune.

-As for on-board graphics, the ThinkPad comes with Intel UHD Graphics 620, while you’ll get either the Intel Iris Plus Graphics 645 or 655 with the MacBook, depending on which model you go for.
+As for onboard graphics, the ThinkPad comes with Intel UHD Graphics 620, while you’ll get either the Intel Iris Plus Graphics 645 or 655 with the MacBook, depending on which model you go for.
 That puts the MacBook Pro ahead, although neither are suitable for playing demanding AAA games.

 Keyboard, mouse, and pen

 When it comes to input options, people tend to either love or hate what Apple has done with the MacBook Pro in deference to ultimate thinness.
 There was a time, for example, when MacBook keyboards were considered exemplars of typing perfection.
-Today, Apple has opted for a more modern “Butterfly” key mechanism that’s very clicky (and loud) but also suffers from very short travel.
+Today, Apple has opted for a more modern “butterfly” key mechanism that’s very clicky (and loud) but also suffers from very short travel.
 The touchpad is huge, which is a plus, and famously is the best touchpad you’ll find on a laptop.